handsomecode/UnityBuildKit/README.md

 ```

 ## Usage
-### To generate a new project
+### To generate new iOS and Unity projects
-Currently, Unity needs to be closed for this process to begin.
+_Currently, Unity needs to be closed for this process to begin._

 1. Create a top-level folder and navigate to it.
 This folder will contain all information about the Xcode and Unity projects.  (_Note: By default, the name of this folder will be the name of the Xcode and Unity projects._)
 ```